 You may be wondering how much long-term care will cost, how you will pay for it, and who will be liable for the bills.
 Cary Estate Planning can help answer these questions and put a plan in place that will give you and your family peace of mind.
 We can develop a personalized strategy tailored to you to minimize your out-of-pocket expenses and maximize your savings and inheritance to your family.

-Medicaid is a means-tested benefit program that is directed by the Federal Government and administered at the State level.
+Medicaid is a means-tested benefit program that is directed by the federal government and administered at the state level.
 The program, overall, is meant for the disabled and impoverished.
-Medicaid eligibility rules allow you to keep your personal residence after you pass, but your family may be forced to sell the house and pay the proceeds to the Government.
+Medicaid eligibility rules allow you to keep your personal residence after you pass, but your family may be forced to sell the house and pay the proceeds to the government.
 Because of this, there can be specific rules that must be followed in North Carolina that do not apply to other states.

 To meet the definition of impoverished, an individual would have to spend down their assets to get below $2,000 in countable resources.
 Our local legal team can help start the planning well before assistance is needed and instead of having to spend down your assets as your only option.
-We can perform a detailed analysis of your financial condition and asset composition while determining your current and future planning options for your medical care.
+We can perform a detailed analysis of your financial condition and asset composition while determining your current and future planning options for elder care.